 The essays, written by prominent international scholars in law, sociology, criminology, and media studies, present data, historical and recent examples of vigilantism; examine the national Laws and jurisprudence; and focus on the broad theme of vigilante justice in popular culture (literature, films, television).

 Vigilante Justice in Society and Popular Culture sheds light on this topic offering a detailed look beyond the Anglophone world.
 This collection will enrich the debate by adding the opportunity for comparison which has been largely lacking in scholarly debate.
 As such, it will appeal not only to scholars of law, sociology, criminology, and media studies, but also to all those who are engaged with these topics alike.

 Peter Robson is professor of social welfare law at the University of Strathclyde.

-Ferdinando Spina is assistant professor of Sociology of Law at the University of Salento.
+Ferdinando Spina is associate professor of Sociology of Law at the University of Salento.

 Introduction: Vigilantism – an Overview

 Peter Robson and Ferdinando Spina

 1. American Vigilantism - Popular Justice and Popular Culture